jhower786/imathas_web_guide/index.md

   <img class="livepollimg" src="./img/Running Guide pic9.png" alt="sample picture" > <br> <br>

-  10)	If you wish to see the student results as the students select their options while the assessment is still open, check "Show results on this computer as students submit answers". <br>
+  10)	If you wish to see the student results as the students select their options while the assessment is still open, check "Show results on this computer as students submit answers": <br>
   <img class="livepollimg" src="./img/Running Guide pic10.png" alt="sample picture" > <br> <br>